-- Challenges related to post-sale duties, financial discrepancies, and other issuesthat surface — sometimes years later — after companies have merged or been acquired.
+- Post corporate sale duties, financial discrepancies, and other issues that surface — sometimes years later — after companies have merged or been acquired.

 - Represented majority owners of manufacturing business against claims of shareholder oppression brought by their sons.
 After a four-day jury trial, and post-trial motions, the corporation was able to redeem the minority shareholders stock at a substantial discount.
 Darin Wurm et al. v.
 Production Stamping, Inc. et al., No. 86-CV-14-3128 (Wright Cty.
 Minn.
 Dist.
 Ct.).

-- Represented company and majority owner against minority shareholder claims of oppression in a family owned agricultural business, after a four-day Court trial, resolved by settlement.
+- Represented a company and majority owner against minority shareholder claims of oppression in a family-owned agricultural business, after a four-day Court trial, resolved by settlement.
 Daybreak Foods, inc. v.
-Brent Rehm, No. 2017CV000094 (Jefferson Cty.
+Brent Rehm, 2017CV000094 (Jefferson Cty.
 Wisc.
 Circuit Ct.).

-- Represented corporation and majority owner from claims of minority shareholder oppression.
-Able to obtain a successful pretrial settlement resolving years of disputes over family business, a large agricultural business.
+- Represented a corporation and majority family owner of a large agricultural business from claims of minority shareholder oppression.
+Obtained a successful pretrial settlement resolving years of disputes.
 Jerome Schuler v.
 Minn-Kota Ag Products, Inc., Court File No. 84-CV-363, Wilkin County, Minn.
 Dist.
 Ct.).

 Complex Business Litigation Matters